 * As mentioned above, the Soviet military used the Il-18 as the Il-18T cargolifter -- along with one machine evaluated as the Il-18TD paratroop transport -- and operated a number of Il-18s as staff transports, generally adding improved communications kit so they could be employed as command posts.
 Some of the staff transports / command posts were fitted with a more powerful TA-6 APU to support mission equipment.

 The military also operated Il-18s in more specialized roles.
 From the mid-1960s, work was performed to adapt the Il-18 to an electronic intelligence (ELINT) configuration, with a prototype of the "Il-20M" performing its initial flight in 1968.
 The variant entered service in 1970, with about 20 built to end of production in 1976.
-NATO assigned the Il-20M the codename "Coot-A".
+NATO assigned the Il-20M the reporting name "Coot-A".

 The Il-20M was a modified Il-18D.
-Unlike the Il-38, the Il-20M features no fundamental changes to the airframe, but it sported a litter of antennas -- most prominently a pod under the forward fuselage for a SLAR, plus a smaller fairing on each side of the forward fuselage.
+Unlike the Il-38, the Il-20M featured no fundamental changes to the airframe, but it sported a litter of antennas -- most prominently a pod under the forward fuselage for a SLAR, plus a smaller fairing on each side of the forward fuselage.
 The SLAR pod was of the same external configuration as the SLAR pod on the Il-24N ice reconnaissance aircraft, but housed a different radar system; the side fairings had doors for oblique long-range operation (LOROP) cameras to complement the ELINT gear.
 The right side fairing featured an airscoop to obtain cooling air for the SLAR system.

 There were two large trapezoidal blade antennas on the top of the forward fuselage, plus a "farm" of small fairings and antennas under the rear fuselage.
 The nosewheels were fitted with a mudguard to protect the SLAR fairing from damage .
 The Il-20M had a crew of 13, including five aircrew and eight systems operators.
 The Il-20M was kept very secret; it appears that its systems were upgraded in service, with aircraft sporting a variable set of antennas, but the details are unclear.